What is Visual Thinking?

 Beyond this most basic building block, nodes can contain images.
 Images add visual representation of information and can be screenshots, photos, or graphics, like the Stickers that are included with MindNode.

-To add more detailed information on a title you can add notes.
+To add more detailed information to a node you can add notes.
 These notes can contain longer explanations of concepts relevant to the key thought presented in the title of the node, or a list of thoughts that relate to your keyword.

 Both node titles, as well as notes can contain links to online resources.
 They can be references for resources and sources.